LokiJS-Forge/LokiDB/docs/full-text-search.md

 The full-text search queries are simple javascript objects following an easy to understand language specification similar to the [Query DSL of Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

-There exists two kinds of query clauses:
+There exist two kinds of query clauses:

 - Leaf query clauses look for a particular value in a particular field.
     - [Term query](api/interfaces/termquery.html)